temujin9/mezovy/religion.md

 - Germanic is based on this, but missing Vanir + extra hags (drow)
   - Woden (Odin), Frija (Frigg), Donar (Thor), Bældæg (Baldr)
   - Others by pronouncing Þ/ð as d instead of th
+  - Also missing Hugin and Munin (evidence of deep complicity in The Queen's behaviour?)

 ## Dwarfs (Aesir)
 - Often part-Jottun
 - https://en.wikipedia.org/wiki/Borr - mountains